P233/emmet2-mode/README.md

-# emmet2-mode
+# emmet2-mode — boost productivity for web-developers

 Emmet2-mode is an opinionated enhanced [Emmet](https://emmet.io/) minor mode I have eagerly desired to have in Emacs.
 Special thanks to [@manateelazycat](https://github.com/manateelazycat) for creating the [deno-bridge](https://github.com/manateelazycat/deno-bridge), which is the key to making this package come true.

 Emmet2-mode is both of a pre-processor and a post-processor for Emmet.
 It supports all the features of Emmet but with the following improvements:

-- Expanding abbreviations at any position of it
+- Expanding abbreviations from any character of it
-- Expanding markup with CSS modules object and JSX class names constructor
+- Expanding JSX class attribute with CSS modules object and class names constructor
-- Automatically detecting style tags and attributes in markup and expanding CSS abbreviations within
+- Automatically detecting `<style></style>` tag and `style=""` attribute in markup and expanding CSS withinside
-- Expanding CSS at-rules
+- Expanding CSS and SCSS at-rules
 - Expanding CSS pseudo selectors
 - A lot, a lot of enhancements for Emmet CSS abbreviations